Azure/azure-sdk-for-net/sdk/modelsrepository/Azure.IoT.ModelsRepository/samples/readme.md

-# IoT Models Repository Samples
+# IoT Models Repository Client Samples

-The Azure IoT Models Repository enables builders to manage and share digital twin models for global consumption.
+The Azure IoT Models Repository Client enables builders to manage and share digital twin models for global consumption.
 The models are [JSON-LD][json_ld_reference] documents defined using the Digital Twins Definition Language ([DTDL][dtdlv2_reference]).

 For more info about the Azure IoT Models Repository checkout the [docs][modelsrepository_msdocs].